rajshah001/beatdriver/README.md

 # Beat Driver

-A side project built by two people in a few months to show off VR running inside a webpage.
+A side project built to show off VR running inside a webpage.
 Built with HTML, JavaScript, and A-Frame.

-Song maps are sourced from beatsaver.com with expressed support from the Beat Saver community admins.
 Supports all browsers and headsets (incl.
 Quest).

 [**Try the site out now in your browser!**](https://beatdriver.netlify.app/)